-A few months ago our youngest daughter had a medical emergency.
-Our world is in a middle of a pandemic and the last place we want to end up is the emergency room with our baby.
+A few years ago our youngest daughter had a medical emergency.
+Our world was in a middle of a pandemic and the last place we want to end up was in the emergency room with our baby.

 We tried to remain calm, but I think our other kids sensed our anxiety.
 Our oldest daughter, without prompting folded her hands and started praying Psalm 23.

 In the middle of this tense situation, I almost burst into tears because our daughter was praying POWERFUL prayers over her sister.

 Thankfully with medication AND prayer, we did not end up in the emergency room!

 But this situation reaffirmed to me just how important it is for kids to learn how to pray.
 It’s a powerful tool they can use for the rest of their life.

 We’ve been teaching our kids to pray since a very young age.
 In fact, we don’t think there is ever an age where they are too young to start.